In a World Like This: Commercial performance

-In a World Like This was first released in Japan on July 24, 2013, and it debuted and peaked at number one with 40,000 copies in its first week.
-It became the best-selling western album of that week.
-However, the album stood as a far cry from their previous release, This Is Us, which debuted at No.2 with 98,000 copies sold.
+First released in Japan on July 24, 2013, In a World Like This opened at number one on the Oricon Albums Chart, selling 40,000 copies in its first week and becoming the best-selling western album in Japan at that time.
+The album was eventually certified Gold by the Recording Industry Association of Japan (RIAJ), with total sales of 109,077 units.
+While this considered a strong performance, it was a noticeable decline from their previous album, This Is Us, which debuted at number two with 98,000 copies sold.

-On July 30, 2013, the album was released in the United States, it debuted and peaked at number five on the US Billboard 200 the week of August 17, 2013, selling 48,000 copies in its first week.
-The album, which was the first to be independently released by the group, was their highest-charting set since 2005's Never Gone debuted and peaked at number three.
-The album peaked at number 3 on the Independent Albums Chart and #7 on the Digital Albums Chart.
+On July 30, 2013, the album was released in the United States.
+It debuted and peaked at number five on the US Billboard 200 the week of August 17, 2013, selling 48,000 copies in its first week.
+It was the group’s highest-charting US release since Never Gone in 2005.
+On other Billboard charts, In a World Like This reached number three on the Independent Albums chart and number seven on the Digital Albums chart.
+In total, the album sold 180,100 copies in the United States, though it did not receive a certification.